saved-models/data-utilities/README.md

 	fisup manifest.json

 You will need to set an environment variable to where you have saved your access credentials.
+It needs to be the full path to the file.
 If you do not have access credentials, you will need to ask for them.

-	export GOOGLE_APPLICATION_CREDENTIALS=fisdat.key
+	export GOOGLE_APPLICATION_CREDENTIALS=/some/where/fisdat.key

 It will do some basic checks on the files and then upload them to cloud storage.
 Use the `-d` command line option to specify a